-Child sexual exploitation occurs when a child or young person, or another person, receives 'something' (for example food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money) as a result of the child/young person performing sexual activities, or another person performing sexual activities on the child/young person.
+Child sexual exploitation occurs when a child/young person, or another person, receives 'something' (for example food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money) as a result of the child/young person performing sexual activities, or another person performing sexual activities on the child/young person.

-The presence of any significant indicator for sexual exploitation should trigger a referral to children's social care.
+The presence of any significant indicator for sexual exploitation should trigger a referral to Children's Social Care.
 The significant indicators are:

-- having a relationship of concern with a controlling adult or young person (this may involve physical and/or emotional abuse and/or gang activity) - entering and/or leaving vehicles driven by unknown adult - possessing unexplained amounts of money, expensive clothes or other items - frequenting areas known for risky activities - being groomed or abused via the Internet and mobile technology; and - having unexplained contact with hotels, taxi companies or fast food outlets.
+- having a relationship of concern with a controlling adult or young person (this may involve physical and/or emotional abuse and/or gang activity) - entering and/or leaving vehicles driven by unknown adult - possessing unexplained amounts of money, expensive clothes or other items - frequenting areas known for risky activities - being groomed or abused via the Internet and mobile technology; and - having unexplained contact with hotels, taxi companies or fast-food outlets.

-The intelligence reporting form will be used to share information with Bedfordshire Police and Children's Social Care that raises a concern around CSE.
+The Multi-Agency Information Submission Form will be used to share information with Bedfordshire Police that raises a concern around CSE and other forms of exploitation, etc.